-Inner and bottom traveler rail removal and replacement is complete in Span 2 and Span 3 of the Suspension Bridge except at the north and south locations where the existing travelers are located and at mid-span.
+Inner and bottom traveler rail removal and replacement is complete in Span 2 and Span 3 of the Suspension Bridge except at the north and south locations where the existing travelers were located and at mid-span.

 On November 29, 2018, the Contractor began installing the first net supports on the Suspension Bridge.
 Inner and bottom traveler rail removal and replacement in Span 1 began on November 18, 2019.
-On November 19, 2019, the contractor began installing the net supports in Span 1.
+On November 19, 2019, the Contractor began installing the net supports in Span 1.
 Installation of inner and bottom traveler rails and trolley beams and net supports is continuing in Span 1 of the Suspension Bridge.

 On April 14, 2020, the Contractor began removal of the west side traveler crane rails, rail chairs and trolley beams and installation of new crane rail chairs in Span 1 of the Suspension Bridge.
-The removal and rail chair installation is ongoing.
 On October 30, 2020, the Contractor began installing side access platforms on the west side of Span 1 of the Suspension Bridge.
-A total of 16 side access platforms were installed of which 6 remain.
+A total of 16 side access platforms were installed.
+All of the Span 1 west side traveler crane rails, rail chairs and trolley beams have been removed and replaced, except for the areas near Pylon S1 and the South Main Tower where a different access system is required.
+All of the previously installed side access platforms have been removed.

 On December 3, 2019, the Contractor began installing net supports in Span 4 of the Suspension Bridge.
 On September 24, 2020, the Contractor began removal of the existing inner traveler crane rails and bottom traveler trolley beams in Span 4.
 Replacement has not yet commenced.
-On April 1, 2020, the Contractor began removal of the existing side traveler crane rails, trolley beams and rail chairs and on November 19, 2020, began installing the new rail chairs.
+On April 1, 2020, the Contractor began removal of the existing west side traveler crane rails, trolley beams and rail chairs and on November 19, 2020, began installing the new rail chairs.
 The removal and installation work is continuing.
 On October 5, 2020, the Contractor began installing side access platforms on the west side of Span 4 of the Suspension Bridge.
 A total of 18 platforms were installed and work using these platforms has been completed.
 Installation of new revised access platforms began on January 6, 2021 to perform side traveler crane rail removal and replacement.
-Additional access platforms are being fabricated.
-On January 11, 2021, the Contractor began installation of new side traveler crane rails in Span 4.
-The work is continuing.